Rumeysakeskin/Turkish-Text-to-Speech/README.md

 2. Fine-tune the Fastpitch model with HiFi-GAN

 This step will produce another `.pt` HiFi-GAN model checkpoint file fine-tuned to the particular FastPitch model.
+- Open a new folder `results` in the `text2speech/Hifigan` directory.
  ```
  $ nohup python train.py --cuda --output /results/hifigan_tr22khz \
   --epochs 1000 --dataset_path /Fastpitch/dataset \